Felix Tiu: 1980s–2000s: Early Career

-Upon the aftermath of the failed reestablishment of his father's confectionery business, Tiu and his wife founded their own trading company, in 1985, Goldstar Philippine Traders, selling oil, flour, margarine, and other baking goods using his savings of 10,000₱ from previous business ventures.
+Upon the aftermath of the failed reestablishment of his father's confectionery business, Tiu and his wife founded their own trading company, in 1985, Goldstar Philippine Traders, selling oil, flour, margarine, and other baking goods using his savings of ₱10,000 from previous business ventures.

-Felix opened Eon Philippines Industries Corporation, in 1995, which manufactured various local staples like bihon and sotanghon as well as flavoured juices, with lollipops being the main product.
-This venture was established as a reminiscent to Felix's father's business, then in 1998, Felix opened a travel and tourism agency called Eon Travel and Tours in SM City Iloilo.
+Felix opened Eon Philippines Industries Corporation (EPIC), in 1995, which manufactured various local staples like bihon and sotanghon as well as flavoured juices, with lollipops being the main product.
+This venture was established as a reminiscent to Felix's father's business, then in 1998, Felix opened a travel and tourism agency called Eon Travel and Tours (ETT) in SM City Iloilo.
+As of 2024, Eon Travel and Tours has earned numerous awards and opened branches throughout Iloilo, Metro Manila, and Metro Cebu.
+Both EPIC and ETT are still in business more than two decades later.

 In 1991, with a vision to provide "market vendors a chance at their businesses" and to support other local businesses, Tiu ventured into low interest lending and in 5 years has created a "very modest lending portfolio".

-2000s–2010s: Eon Group of Companies and Local Ventures
+2000s–2010s: Eon Group of Companies and Local ventures

 At the turn of the millennium, in 2000, Tiu purchased a property and constructed the Eon Centennial Plaza Hotel, which is now known as "one of the leading business hotels in the heart of Iloilo", accommodating multiple restaurants over the years such as Frances, Joaqui's, Cups n’ Saucers, and more recently, The Leaf.

 Eon Realty Development Corporation started in 2001 and has built over 4,500 homes to date, with families in the low-medium income bracket as their target market.
-As of 2017, they encompass over 12 housing and subdivision projects and became the first company to build on townhouses in Iloilo.
+As of 2024, they encompass over 16 housing and subdivision projects and became the first company to build on townhouses in Iloilo.

 In 2004, Eon Group of Companies branched out into developing neighboring islands, launching Guimaras Memorial Park in Guimaras, Philippines.

 In 2006, Eon Centennial Resort Hotel and Convention Center was erected in Jaro, Iloilo City, which housed a convention center to hold up to 3,000 people.
 Exploreiloilo.com has named Centennial Resort Hotel and Convention Center "a first class year-round family destination".
 In 2015, the announcement of Waterworld Iloilo resulted in the revision of the convention center, leading the enterprise to change its name to Eon Centennial Resort Hotel and Waterpark.